-• For instructions concerning the installation of a child restraint system, see "Child restraint" on page 121 in this Section.
+For instructions and precautions concerning the seating position, see "-Front seat precautions" on page 56 in this Section.

-• Do not sit on the edge of the seat or lean over the dashboard when the vehicle is in use, since the front airbags inflate with considerable speed and force.
-Otherwise you may be killed or seriously injured.
+• Do not sit on the edge of the seat or lean against the dashboard when the vehicle is in use, since the front passenger airbag could inflate with considerable speed and force.
+Anyone who is up against, or very close to, an airbag when it inflates, can be killed or seriously injured.
 Sit up straight and well back in the seat, and always use your seat belt properly.

-- Do not allow a child to stand up or to kneel on the front passenger seat, since the front airbag inflates with considerable speed and force.
-Otherwise, the child may be killed or seriously injured. - Do not hold a child on your lap or in your arms.
+- Toyota strongly recommends that all infants and children be placed in the rear seat of the vehicle and be properly restrained. - Do not hold a child on your lap or in your arms.
 Use a child restraint system in the rear seat.
-For instructions concerning the installation of a child restraint system, see "Child restraint" on page 121 in this Section.
+For instructions concerning the installation of a child restraint system, see "Child restraint" on page 127 in this Section.

-• Do not put objects or your pets on or in front of the dashboard or steering wheel pad that houses the front airbag system.
+• Do not put anything or any part of your body on or in front of the dashboard or steering wheel pad that houses the front airbag system.
 They might restrict inflation or cause death or serious injury as they are projected rearward by the force of the deploying airbags.
-Likewise, the driver and front passenger should not hold objects in their arms or on their knees. • Do not modify or remove any wiring.
-Do not modify, remove, strike or open any components such as the steering wheel pad, steering wheel, column cover, dashboard near the front passenger airbag, front passenger airbag or airbag sensor assembly.
-Doing so may cause sudden SRS front airbag inflation or disable the system, which could result in death or serious injury.
+Likewise, the driver and front passenger should not hold objects in their arms or on their knees.

+• Do not modify or remove any wiring.
+Do not modify, remove, strike or open any components such as the steering wheel pad, steering wheel, column cover, dashboard near the front passenger airbag, front passenger airbag cover, front passenger airbag or airbag sensor assembly.
+Doing so may prevent the front airbag system from activating correctly, cause sudden activation of the system or disable the system, which could result in death or serious injury.

 Failure to follow these instructions can result in death or serious injury.
-Consult your Toyota dealer about any repairs and modifications.
+Consult your Toyota dealer about any repair and modification.